Designing Sound Futures is a York University funded research project focusing on sound, technology, inclusive design, and transdisciplinary learning.

-The first DSF/CAMIN Meet Up Event took place over 4 days in March, 2024, at the TMU Re/Lab, and brought together the DSF and CAMIN Teams, graduate students, Community Music Schools of Toronto, and musicians/activists from the disability community for a weekend of music making, knowledge sharing and collaboration, while learning with and from the disability community (led by activists from Blurring the Boundary Arts, Arts Ably, and Drake Music in London).
+The first DSF/CAMIN Meet Up & Music Festival took place over 4 days in March, 2024, at the Responsive Ecologies Lab (Re/Lab), and brought together the DSF and CAMIN Teams, graduate students, Community Music Schools of Toronto, and musicians/activists from the disability community for a weekend of music making, knowledge sharing and collaboration, while learning with and from the disability community (led by activists from Blurring the Boundary Arts, Arts Ably, and Drake Music in London).

-Speakers/artists included musicians like Gift Tshuma, Dyllan Lambert Monroe, Molly Joyce, John Kelly, Miss Jacqui, as well as CMST instructors, Diane Kolin and Ofield Williams.
+Speakers/artists included musicians like Gift Tshuma, Dyllan Lambert Monroe, Molly Joyce, John Kelly, Miss Jacqui, as well as CMST instructors, Diane Kolin and Olfield Williams.

-This event was co-sponsored by DSF (Designing Sound Future) and CAMIN (Canadian Accessible Music Instrument Network) and feeds forward into expanding our year 2 and 3 partnerships.
+This event was co-sponsored by Designing Sound Futures (DSF) and the Canadian Accessible Music Instrument Network (CAMIN) and feeds forward into expanding our year 2 and 3 partnerships.

 The partnerships and working groups developed through the event are working together now and collaborations will culminate in a final research workshop event where we will pilot our methodologies and musical instruments with our academic partners, the disability community/musicians and other stakeholders.